 The benefit of this is that the high energy consumed by the Chronograph doesn’t impact the power reserve of the watch.
 While the technology of the movement is high-tech, the design of the Carrera Mikrograph pays homage to the original Heuer Mikrograph stop-watch of 1916- it’s an attractive combination of the old and the new.

 Limited Edition I: Brown

 The arrival of the Mikrotimer Flying 1000 in March stole some of the limelight of the Carrera Mikrograph, but the two are very different in style.
 The first Limited Edition has a Cream dial with a chocolate-brown inner circle in a Rose Gold case.
 It’s a beautiful design- one of my favourite modern TAG Heuers: bold, highly functional and unlike any other watch in the TAG Heuer range.
 The first version was a Limited Edition of 150 and a retail price of CHF 50,000

 Limited Edition II: Anthracite

-The second model is also a Limited Edition of 150, with the only real change being that the brown inner-dial and leather strap are replaced by Anthracite (a slate grey).
 The new colour works very well on the dial, and has a great start-burst finish like the Carrera’s of the 1970s.
 I’m not as sure about the anthracite leather strap- I’d like to see the watch on a black crocodile strap to see which colour works better.
 While I think that TAG Heuer over use the Crocodile leather straps, they work perfectly with the Mikrograph- it’s the sports watches that I think look better on a Calf-leather strap.

 Price and Availability